rayyichen310/adadistill_with_adaface_loss/Readme.md

 - Teacher confidence for the ground-truth class:
   `cos(w_y, f_t)`

-When the teacher is confident but the student embedding is still poorly aligned, an additional margin penalty is applied.
+When the teacher exhibits high class confidence but the student remains geometrically misaligned, an additional margin penalty is applied.

 This mechanism: